sissaschool/xmlschema/doc/usage.rst

                             {'@make': 'Porsche', '@model': '911'}]}}

-With the version v4.0.0 of the library the optional argument *iterparse* has been added for processing XML data using a dependency injection:
+With the version v4.0.0 of the library the optional argument *iterparse* has been added for processing XML data using a dependency injection.
+This options is not applied to schema resources, because the `lxml.etree` library is not supported for XSD schemas, due to the stricly tree enforcement that this library do on parsed schema components.

 .. doctest::